-Specialized Experience: Experience that demonstrated a practical knowledge of the subject area of the position and of the methods and techniques of instruction.
+Specialized Experience (for positions above GS-5): Experience that demonstrated a practical knowledge of the subject area of the position and of the methods and techniques of instruction.
 Examples of qualifying specialized experience include:

 - Teaching or instructing in an adult education program, secondary school, college, military installation, or industrial establishment in the appropriate field(s).

 - Development or review of training/course materials, aids, devices, etc., and evaluation of training results.